-• Your child has all the equipment required: - pens and sharp pencils, erasers, a calculator, a protractor, a ruler and a watch (mobile phones are not allowed in the exams)
+• Your child has all the equipment required: - pens and sharp pencils, erasers, a calculator, a protractor and a ruler (mobile phones are not allowed in the exams)

 Remember, how you approach the next few months can have a real impact on your child's future.
-Studies show that high parental interest is linked with better exam results than for children whose parents show no interest.
+Studies show that high parental interest is linked with better exam results than for children whose parents show less interest.